ddmitov/perl-executing-browser/README.md

 * Any version of Perl 5 can be used.
 * Basic security restrictions are imposed on every Perl script.
 * PEB can be started from any folder.
-* PEB is usefull for both single-page or multi-page applications.
+* PEB is useful for both single-page or multi-page applications.
 * Single file or multiple files, new filename, existing or new directory can be selected by user.
   Their full paths are displayed in the calling local page and they can be supplied to local Perl scripts.
 * Browser functions are accessible from special URLs.